vilya/ply-parsing-perf/README.md

 Detailed results from running this tool can be found in the results-\* subdirectories.
 If you just want the high-level overview, see below.

-*Disclaimer:* The author of this tool is also the author of the `miniply` library.
+*Disclaimer:* The author of this benchmark is also the author of the `miniply` library.
 Every effort has been made to keep the performance comparisons as fair as possible, but the usage of miniply may be better optimised simply due to better familiarity.
 Any improvements to the code will be gratefully